Cicero-Roniel/EstagioUm-Fa7/README.md

 Corona SDK Android Game

-Designed for the discipline : Stage 1
+Designed for the discipline : Supervised  Stage 1